CiscoDevNet/terraform-provider-aci/docs/resources/endpoint_tag_ip.md

 ## Example Usage ##

-The configuration snippet below creates a Endpoint Tag Ip with only required attributes.
+The configuration snippet below creates a Endpoint Tag IP with only required attributes.

 ```hcl